gregorvilkner/PiSystemGraphQL/README.md

 }
 ~~~

 The dedicatedPiSystem attribute lets you specify the name of a "default" PI System - good thing to use if there is only one.
-This allows you to conviniently query for piSystem without specifying a name parameter.
+This allows you to conviniently query for piSystem without specifying a name parameter:

 ~~~GraphQL
 {